Git2019Repo/ICSE2021-Data/README.md

 *-jira-bugs.zip: a project's bug records in the issue tracking system, JIRA.

-*_BC_##.csv: each file lists the bug churn of each file by examining the revision history coverd by an evolution window.
+*_BC_##.csv: each file lists the bug churn of each file by examining the revision history covered by an evolution window.

-*-hdp_##.dsm: the H-DSM derived form the revision history coverd by an evolution window.
+*-hdp_##.dsm: the H-DSM derived form the revision history covered by an evolution window.

 .xlsx: the results of each research question.